Suicide Prevention Hotline: 1-800-273-TALK (8255)

 Your Mind.
 Your Rights.

 Campus Mental Health: Know Your Rights is a guide for college and university students to your legal rights when seeking mental health services.
-It also explains what you can expect in your interactions with mental health service providers and what obligations you might have.
+It also explains what you can expect in your interactions with mental health service provider and what obligations you might have.

 Know the Signs